Applications FAQs

 A medium rigid licence is a desirable requirement, but not essential.

-• Crimes involving dishonesty (e.g. theft, burglary, breaking and entering, fraud)
+• Dishonesty (e.g. theft, burglary, breaking and entering, fraud);

-• Crimes involving deception (e.g. obtaining an advantage by deception)
+• Deception (e.g. obtaining an advantage by deception);

-• Violent crimes and crimes against a person
+• Violent crimes and crimes against the person;

 • Malicious damage and destruction to property

-Vacancies are advertised at www.jobs.tas.gov.au.
+Vacancies are advertised at Tasmanian Government Jobs website.
 Visit the application process section of this website for further information.

 This is an entry level position and we’ll teach you what you need to know.
 You don’t need any formal qualifications to apply.